kiasarecool/kiasarecool/README.md

 - 👋 Hi, I’m @kiasarecool
-- 👀 I’m interested in ... kias obviously
+- 👀 I’m interested in ... kias and tech obviously
 - 🌱 I’m currently learning ... how to tie my shoes and button my buttons!
 - 💞️ I’m looking to collaborate on ... making money $$$
 - 📫 How to reach me ...
 Carrier peigon